Heading to Singapore? We share this Singapore visitor visa guide to help you plan your trip and get the right visa for you.

 The other documents needed for a business or tourist visa are:

-- Form 14A signed by applicant.
+- Form 14A is signed by the applicant.

 - Additional documents (Form V39A) may be asked for depending on case to case basis.
 (Please note that the local contact must be a permanent resident or citizen of Singapore at least 21 years of age.)

-- Information about occupation.
+- Information about the occupation.

 - Accommodation information.